rishujam/Android-Interview-Questions/README.md

 Q. I am using nav component in my app there are 5 activities in my app 1 is the home activity (containing 4 buttons) where I am currently on.
 When i click on button multiple times all 3 buttons work fine and redirect me to their respective activity.
 But the 4th button creates multiple instances of the activity (implementation to navigation is same for all 4 buttons) What could be the possible cause of this bug?

+Q. You have an API which has some common keys for each endpoint in its response model.
+How will you design your data classes in that case?Explain different ways it can be done